-To qualify as a SMART+ Program, evidence must demonstrate that all criteria with an asterisk () and three (3) additional criteria are met.
+To qualify as a SMART+ Premium Program, evidence must demonstrate that all criteria with an asterisk () and three (3) additional criteria are met.

-Question Yes No Rationale: Why does this matter?
-B1 Does the program/course material describe, promote and impart transferable and essential employability skills?
+Question Yes No Rationale: Why does this matter? В1 Does the program/ course material de- scribe, promote and impart transferable and essential em- ployability skills?
 To ensure learners can adapt to new and changing job roles, maximize their career pathways and succeed in a range of environments, they need opportunities to refine transferable and advanced essential employability skills including, but not limited to: • Teamwork • Critical thinking • Communication • Strategic planning • Intercultural competence • Professionalism Example: Presentations or other tasks emphasizing communication skills are part of the program/course curriculum.
-Possible evidence: • Course outline. • Competency documents.
+Possible evidence: Course outline; Competency documents

 Question Yes No Rationale: Why does this matter?
 B2 Does the curriculum incorporate various industry and cultural perspectives?
 Incorporating different industry and cultural perspectives into the program's curriculum provides a contextualized learning that helps ensure learners can adapt to various roles, environments and management styles.
 Example: Non-management programs include courses introducing students to business ethics and areas of management responsibility such as human resources, marketing and sales.
-Possible evidence: • Select course outlines. • Link to industry or learner testimonials.
-B3 Are formal review processes in place to ensure effective program delivery?
+Possible evidence: Select course outlines; Link to industry or learner testimonials В3 Are formal review processes in place to ensure effective program delivery?
 Formal reviews of instructors, resources, sites and processes that are critical to the success of the program serve to ensure the program is on track to meet its outcomes and, when done with regularity, allow for adjustments and improvements that impact the outcomes.
-Example: Regular feedback from instructors on required resources (i.e., do they have what they need to do their job?) is collected.
-Possible evidence: Staff or learner surveys.
-Continuous improvement policy or report. В4 Do the instructors responsible for tourism-specific content have relevant applied experience within the last five years?
+Example: Regular feedback from instructors on required resources (i.e. do they have what they need to do their job?) is collected.
+Possible evidence: Staff or learner surveys; Continuous improvement policy or report B4 Do the instructors responsible for tour-ism-specific content have relevant applied experience within the last five years?
 Instructors with recent industry experience can provide practical insight into job roles, responsibilities and tasks that can benefit the learner and serve to ensure that the program reflects the reality of the sector.
 Example: Instructors have recent experience volunteering or working in the tourism sector.
-Possible evidence: • Select instructor CVs or link to online bio.
-B5 Are program delivery methods varied to suit the learning needs of students and be inclusive of all learners?
+Possible evidence: Select instructor CVs; Link to online instructor profile/bio B5 Are program delivery methods varied to suit the learning needs of students and be inclusive of all learners?
 Using varied delivery methods increases the likelihood of success and achievement for a range of learners with unique learning styles and needs.
 Example: Video, field trips, self-directed online learning and group discussion are employed in the same course.
-Possible evidence: Sample assignments.
-Instructor-support materials.
-Learner testimonials.
+Possible evidence: Sample assignments; Instructor-support materials; Learner testimonials